StackStorm/st2/docs/source/install/rpm.rst

  - git+https://github.com/StackStorm/fabric.git@stanley-patched
  - gitpython==0.3.2RC1

-The easiest way to install these is to use the requirements.txt file from the StackStorm downloads server.
+The easiest way to install these is to use the requirements.txt file from the |st2| downloads server.
 This is kept up to date for the version specified in the path.

 ::